schulle4u/yellow-lightbox/README.md

 `src` = a file, URL or ID for the supported lightbox modes.
 `mode` = one of the supported lightbox modes, `image`, `html`, `iframe` or `youtube`
-`label` = label for the link to open the lightbox.
+`label` = label or image caption for the link to open the lightbox.
 `group` = the associated group for the media element.
 `width` and `height` = media dimensions if applicable.

 ## Examples

-Open an image with lightbox and associate it to the group Yellow:
+Open a preview image with lightbox and associate it to the group Yellow:

-    [lightbox photo.jpg image "Open image" yellow]
+    [lightbox photo.jpg image Example yellow 50%]

-Create an image link to open in lightbox:
+Create a traditional markdown image link to open in lightbox:

     [[image photo.jpg Example - 50%]](/media/images/photo.jpg){.lightbox}